JagDogger2525/RetroPie-Game-Saves/README.md

-For Pokémon, the following boxes are what I am using them as:
+For Pokémon Red / Blue / Yellow, the following boxes are what I am using them as:
 - Box 1: Final Evolution #1
 - Box 2: Final Evolution #2
 - Box 3: Final Evolution #3